Everything for the serious home &

 Where can I store my cheese as it ages?

 For many cheeses, the refrigerator works perfect as your ‘cheese cave’.
-After you’ve made a few batches of cheese, you may want to go further and invest in an additional freezer/refrigerator and use a special thermostat to keep your ‘cheese cave’ set at a specific cheese aging temperature.
+After you’ve made a few batches of cheese, you may want to go further and invest in an additional freezer/refrigerator and use one of our thermostats to keep your ‘cheese cave’ set at a specific cheese aging temperature.

 When is it safe to eat my cheese?